Matesxs/FIT_IVS_Calculator_projekt/README.md

-create python venv and activate it (optional) cd src pip install -r requirements.txt or make init if you want compile installer you need to install Inno Setup Compiler and add it to path for automatic compiling \
+create python venv and activate it (optional) cd src pip install -r requirements.txt or make init

-or you can do it by hand using .iss script in utils folder
+If you want compile installer you need to install Inno Setup Compiler and add it to path for automatic compiling or you can do it by hand using .iss script in utils folder.
 ```

 ### Makefile endpoints